jenniferchiutw/Predictive-Analytics/hw3/README.md

 Package: NLTK, SpaCy

 ## Note
-The code performs data preprocess.
+The code performs data preprocessing.
 It will print out the wordbag list.
 I am still working on the remaining part.